 The world's major cloud providers are rushing to offer serverless computing services.
 Here's everything you need to know about what it means to go serverless and how it could benefit your business.

-- What it is: Services that run snippets of back-end code for apps and websites without any overhead of managing servers.
+- What is serverless computing?
+Services that run snippets of back-end code for apps and websites without any overhead of managing servers.

-- Why it matters?
+- Why does serverless computing matter?
 Serverless computing services reduce the overhead and cost of managing either physical or virtual infrastructure.

-- Who this affects: Businesses running websites and apps with a need for back-end services or analytics.
+- Who does serverless computing affect?
+Businesses running websites and apps with a need for back-end services or analytics.

-- When this is happening: Now - all of the major cloud platform providers offer a serverless computing service.
+- When is serverless computing happening?
+Now—all of the major cloud platform providers offer a serverless computing service.

-- How to get it: Via your cloud platform of choice.
+- How can I get serverless computing?
+Via your cloud platform of choice.
 Serverless computing is available via AWS, Google Cloud Platform, Microsoft Azure and IBM Bluemix.

 With serverless computing there is no virtual infrastructure for the user to manage and the user is only billed for when their code is running, down to the nearest 100 milliseconds.